Rakarake/nixos-config/README.md

 `sudo nixos-rebuild switch --flake '.#hostname'` to rebuild system with the right hostname.
 After this, `sudo nixos-rebuild switch --flake .` can be used instead.

-`home-manager switch --flake .` to initiate home-manager, in order to get aliases etc (after that, the aliases `rebuild` `hmrebuild` can be used for rebuilding the system and the home-manager config respectively).
+`home-manager switch --flake '.#<user>/<hostname>-<variation>'` to initiate home-manager.
+Currently, home configurations can be specified to have versions, usually dark/light versions (default for "I don't care").
+Look at flake.nix how this is configured.

 `nix flake update` to update, requires rebuild to apply.